TheMisinformationGame/MisinformationGame/README.md

   they can use to prove they completed the study.
 - Participants can access the study from desktop, tablet, or mobile devices.
-- Rich recording of participant's interactions throughout their game, to allow analysis of their behavior.
+- Rich recording of participants' interactions to allow analysis of their behavior.
 - Security to restrict access to the results of studies, and to stop unauthorised users from uploading their own studies.
 - Ability to completely delete old studies and their results to